gsoft-inc/wl-web-configs/docs/eslint/integrate-vscode.md

     "editor.formatOnSave": true,
-    "typescript.format.enable": false, // Disables the default formatter to use ESLint instead "javascript.format.enable": false, // Disables the default formatter to use ESLint instead "json.format.enable": false, // Disables the default formatter to use ESLint instead }
+    "typescript.format.enable": false, // Disables the default formatter to use ESLint instead "javascript.format.enable": false, // Disables the default formatter to use ESLint instead "json.format.enable": false // Disables the default formatter to use ESLint instead }
 ```